sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 The command we'll use below will reach out to quay.io, inspect the image meta-data and then decide what to do.
 In our case it will do the following:
 - create a virtual image object (called an image stream).
 Image Streams enable OCP to track any changes in an image - even if the image is located an external registry like quay.io - and then trigger processes in OpenShift, e.g. re-build or deploy containers if base images change.
 - Create a deployment object (deployment config).
 Deployment Configuration objects knows the specification of a pod to be launched and also knows how to manage the pod over the course of its life (e.g. number of pods to run, how to update, rollbacks etc)
 - A service object is created.
-The service object acts like an internal load balancer for a set of identicle pods.
+The service object acts like an internal load balancer for a set of identical pods.

 (Note that if you were able to create your own vote app image in your own quay.io account, you can use yours instead).